MethuParoi/facemetric-authentication/README.md

 ## Developer Credit

-Developed with love by [MUHIT KHAN](https://linkedin.com/in/muhit-khan)
+Developed with love by [METHU PAROI](https://linkedin.com/in/methu-paroi)

 ## Additional Notes